lpryszcz/htseq/doc/counting.rst

 several exons), we still get it only once in ``gene_ids``.

-We then treat three possible cases, namely that the set ``gene_ids`` contains exactly one element, that it is empty, or that it contains mroe than one element.
+We then treat three possible cases, namely that the set ``gene_ids`` contains exactly one element, that it is empty, or that it contains more than one element.
 The first case is the desired one:
 The read overlaps with precisely one gene, and we hence increase the count for this gene by one.
 Note that we need the idiom ``list(gene_ids)[0]`` to extract the name of this single gene from the set.
 If the read did not overlap with a gene (``len(gene_ids) == 0``), we increase a special